GEG-20046 - Making Better Worlds

 Intended Learning Outcomes

-Interpret modes of activism and how these are enacted by different social actors: 1,2
+Discuss different modes of activism (from protest and social movements through to ethical consumption and volunteering) and how these are enacted by different social actors: 1,2

 Study hours